spageektti/sapphire/README.md

 - **Independence from External APIs:** The app operates independently of any company or third-party APIs, ensuring that all processing is done locally on your device.
 This guarantees enhanced privacy and performance, with the exception of two NASA-related features, which require internet access for data retrieval.
 - **Practical Relevance:** Designed with real-world applications in mind.
 Whether you need quick calculations, device insights, or customizable tools, every feature is crafted to provide practical solutions that fit seamlessly into your everyday life.

+## Interested?
+Try Sapphire for yourself and discover the endless possibilities it offers!

 # User Guide for Sapphire

 Welcome to the Sapphire User Guide!
 Follow the instructions below to install and use the app effectively.